-The Cambridge College policy and procedures regarding nonacademic student complaints can be found in Appendix D: Non-Academic and Service Offices: Concerns and Complaints on page 68 or at www.cambridgecollege.edu/student-non-academiccomplaints.
-Students must consult applicable policy and procedures in case of any non-academic concerns, complaints or questions.
-Students can always contact the dean of students with further questions.
+The Cambridge College policy and procedures regarding non-academic student and graduate complaints can be found in Appendix D: Non-Academic and Service Offices: Concerns and Complaints on page 68 or at www.cambridgecollege.edu/non-academic-and-service-offices-concerns-and-complaints.
+Students and graduates must consult applicable policy and procedures in case of any non-academic concerns, complaints or questions.
+Students and alumni can contact the Assistant Dean of Student Affairs with further questions.